GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

-# Onboarding to SEED using macOS
+# SEED onboarding guide for Mac users

 This sections explains public officers and vendors how to onboard to SEED using their macOS device.